 Director of Behaviour and Health Research Unit

-BSc, MSc, PhD, FMedSci, AcSS
+PhD, FMedSci, AcSS

-Her research focuses on the development and evaluation of interventions to change behaviour (principally diet, physical activity, tobacco and alcohol consumption) to improve population health and reduce health inequalities, with a particular focus on targeting non conscious processes.
-Other research interests include (a) risk perception and communication particular of biomarker-derived risks, and their weak links with behaviour change, and (b) the role of evidence for behaviour change in policy.
+Theresa Marteau is Director of the Behaviour and Health Research Unit at the University of Cambridge.
+Her research focuses on the development and evaluation of interventions to change behaviour (principally food, tobacco and alcohol consumption) to improve population health and reduce health inequalities, with a particular focus on targeting non-conscious processes.
+Other research interests include (a) risk perception and communication particular of biomarker-derived risks, and their weak links with behaviour change, and (b) acceptability to publics and policy makers of government intervention to change behaviour.

 Recent selected publications

-Marteau TM, Hollands GJ Fletcher PC Changing human behavior to prevent disease: The importance of targeting automatic processesScience 2012, 337, 1492 DOI: 10.1126/science.1226918
+Marteau TM, Hollands GJ Fletcher PC.
+Changing human behavior to prevent disease: The importance of targeting automatic processes.
+Science 2012, 337, 1492; doi: 10.1126/science.1226918